wesone/woltage/README.md

 ### Using Read Models

-In case the state that will be passed to the command handler is not sufficient (maybe the command handler needs to read from a different aggregate), you can call read models inside the command handler.
+In case the state that will be passed to the command handler is not sufficient (maybe the command handler needs to read from a different aggregate stream), you can call read models inside the command handler.
 ```typescript
 import {z, ConflictError, DuplicateAggregateError} from 'woltage';
 import userAggregate from './userAggregate.ts';